 We know life is complex.
 People change.
 Relationships evolve and can also erode.
 Sometimes the bravest, healthiest thing you can do is acknowledge when something is no longer serving you.

+If your fairy tale ended, you are not broken.
+You are not a failure.
 You are a human being navigating something deeply human—change, loss, transformation.

 We need to change the narrative.
 Not to be cynical, but to be prepared, intentional, and emotionally honest.